 (6) Solid Waste and Recycling Committee

 (7) Ad Hoc Committees

+(8) Recreation Committee

 B. Rules of procedure shall provide for the calling and conduct of meetings such that business is conducted in a timely, fair and reasonable manner.
 C. Ad hoc committees appointed by the Selectboard for specific, temporary purposes may operate with or without rules of procedure, but shall operate with such rules if approved by the Selectboard.